veerendra2/veerendra2.github.io/content/posts/dns-encrypt.md

 I got this question back in a while, so after a quick Internet search, I found [DNSCrypt](https://en.wikipedia.org/wiki/DNSCrypt) protocol which is really cool that I can encrypt DNS queries.

 First of all what the heck is [DNS](https://en.wikipedia.org/wiki/Domain_Name_System)? in simple, DNS or Domain Name System is a service that resolves/translates domain "name" to "IP" or vice versa.
 So once you hit google.com in your browser, a [DNS query](https://serverfault.com/questions/173187/what-does-a-dns-request-look-like) fired to DNS host(for example 8.8.8.8) like asking "what is the IP of google.com" and gets DNS responses which contains IP of google.com.
-Now we got the IP of google.com, browser initiates connection and establish HTTPS.
+Now we got the IP of google.com, the browser initiates connection and establishes HTTPS.

 So, you see these DNS queries are not part of "HTTPS".
 So let's encrypt DNS queries with DNCrypt.

->Why should we care about "DNS queries encryption"? well, sometimes the eavesdroppers are interested in meta data of communication rather than actual communication.
+>Why should we care about "DNS queries encryption"?
+Well, sometimes the eavesdroppers are interested in the metadata of communication rather than actual communication.

 ## What is [DNSCrypt](https://dnscrypt.org/)?

 *DNSCrypt is a protocol that authenticates communications between a DNS client and a DNS resolver.
 It prevents DNS spoofing.
 It uses cryptographic signatures to verify that responses originate from the chosen DNS resolver and haven't been tampered with.*

-*It is an open specification, with free and opensource reference implementations, and it is not affiliated with any company nor organization.*
+*It is an open specification, with free and open source reference implementations, and it is not affiliated with any company nor organization.*

 There are some points to be noted

 * In order to use this protocol, we should install a package called [dnscrypt-proxy](https://github.com/jedisct1/dnscrypt-proxy)
 * Normal name servers(like 8.8.8.8) won't support this protocol.
 We should use [these](https://github.com/dyne/dnscrypt-proxy/blob/master/dnscrypt-resolvers.csv) DNS resolvers
 * `dnscrypt-proxy` by default binds on loopback interface (127.0.0.1) 53 port.
-So, have to do tittle configuration change.
+So, I have to change the title configuration.

-### 1. Install dnscrypt-proxy
+### Install dnscrypt-proxy

-From Ubuntu 16/ Linux Mint 18.x, dnscrypt-proxy is available in the offical repo.
+From Ubuntu 16/ Linux Mint 18.x, dnscrypt-proxy is available in the official repo.
 ```bash
 sudo apt-get install dnscrypt-proxy
 ```